Oracso/Swift-Bug-Fixes/README.md

 ### Code Layout

-Full code examples will be given for the bug example whereas for brevity, solution examples will generally only give the code snippets required to highlight the changes.
+Full code examples will be given for the bug example whereas for brevity, fix examples will generally only give the code snippets required to highlight the changes.